brunomileto/trade_bot/README.md

 # trade_bot

-Bot to trade at binance.com
+Bot made with python and using binance API, to trade at binance.com

 Attention!
 The bot works but the strategy applied here is not a good one.